Contest Instructions

 • Certificates: Advisors can download and print their team's certificates here.

-• Scholarships: The top three teams will each receive an EuroMCM scholarship of €1000 (9:1 student-advisor ratio).
+• Scholarships: The top three teams will each receive a Haïm Brezis Scholarship (9:1 student-advisor ratio).

 V. Solution Submission